What do do while waiting for help that actually helps

-What to do while waiting for help that actually helps your teenager is an important lesson to learn, because chances are you’ll have to wait.
-And while you wait, your teenager’s depression may get worse.
+What to do while waiting for help that actually helps your teenager is an important lesson to learn.
+Chances are, you will have to wait, and your teen’s depression may get worse.
+Here are five things I’d recommend.

-At least that’s what happened with my daughter.
-She went from acknowledging she felt depressed and asking for help to actively wanting to die in about four months.
+My daughter went from acknowledging she felt depressed and asking for help to actively wanting to die in about four months.
 It was fast.
 Faster than I ever could have imagined.
-And getting help took far longer.

-Having bounced around from one health care provider to another, and from one antidepressant to the next for several years, here are my top five tips for what to do while waiting for help that actually helps.
+If you’re waiting for support for your teenager, here are my top five tips for what to do while waiting for help that actually helps.

 1. Keep a journal